 - Dedicate a specific amount of time to cleaning.

 - Stay in the kitchen!!
 Inevitably I find things that don’t go in the kitchen, and I get distracted as I put them away.
 Usually, I make a pile for those items as I am cleaning and then put them away later.
-This keeps focus on the kitchen.
+This keeps focus.

 Now let’s go deep clean the kitchen!

-I don’t use many cleaners, but a basic kit including window cleaner, degreaser or dish soap, floor soap, a toothbrush, and wipes or sponges.
-I also use a stainless steel cleaner and these are some of my favorite cleaners.
+I have never used many cleaners, but a basic kit including window cleaner, degreaser or dish soap, floor soap, a toothbrush, and wipes or sponges.
+I also use a stainless-steel cleaner.
 Since I have a granite and marble back splash with white grout, I also seal them every six months.

 - Replace any blown bulbs